 Here we provide the installation guide of the SSCHA code as well as other related codes distributed within the SSCHA GitHub repository.

-1. Easy installation through Anaconda
+1. Easy installation through Anaconda/Mamba

 The SSCHA code comes as a python library, with computationally intense part speedup with C, Fortran and Julia.
-The easiest way to install is through Anaconda (how to install anaconda)
+The easiest way to install is through Anaconda (how to install anaconda).

 conda activate sscha